calebmsword/parseq/README.md

   > Never write a naked pass or fail.

-  > Any callbacks which perform a pass or fail may only be followed by a statement that defines and/or returns a cancellor.
+  > Any code which passes a callback which performs a pass or fail to an event listener or an asynchronous API may only be followed by any combination of the following kinds of code: 1) provision of another callback which performs a pass/fail to an event listener, 2) a line of code which initiates the asynchronous request, 3) or a statement that defines and/or returns a cancellor.

   > All callbacks must be wrapped in try-catches to ensure aysnchronous callbacks propogate exceptions as failures.